Facts about proposed Measure 26-211, the library bond

-- Building a “flagship” library of approx. 95,000 sq. ft. in East County, similar in size to Central Library downtown
+- Build a library in East Multnomah County, similar in size to Central Library in downtown Portland.
+This would be the first proposed public project, planned to open in early 2025.

-- Adding gigabit speed internet to all libraries.
+- Add gigabit speed internet to all libraries.

-- Creating a central materials handling and distribution center to increase efficiency and cost effectiveness.
+- Create a central materials handling and distribution center to increase efficiency and cost effectiveness.